Are You Being Served?: Premise

-Are You Being Served? depicted the lives of the staff of a fictional department store, Grace Brothers.
-Its main characters served in the clothing departments for men and women, alongside their senior staff, maintenance workers and the store's owner.
-The sitcom focused on the relationships among staff, their attempts to improve sales, and the effects of local events that impacted the store's running.
+Are You Being Served? depicts the work (and occasionally personal) lives of the staff of a fictional London department store, Grace Brothers.
+Its main characters serve in the ladies' and gentlemen's departments, alongside their senior staff, maintenance workers and the store's owner.
+Plots generally focused on the relationships among staff, their attempts to improve sales (being chronically underpaid), and the effects of local events that impacted the store's running.

-A key humorous aspect of the series was a parody of the British class system, which permeated the interactions among management, sales personnel and the maintenance staff.
+A key humorous aspect of the series was its parody of the British class system, which permeated the interactions among management, sales personnel and the maintenance staff.
 The episodes rarely featured locations outside the store, with most of the action taking place on the shop floor and the staff-only areas.
-Characters also rarely addressed each other by their first names, even after work, instead using their surnames in the manner of "Mr", "Miss", or "Mrs".
+Characters rarely addressed each other by their first names, even after work, instead using their surnames in the manner of "Mr", "Miss", or "Mrs".

 The sitcom featured humour based on sexual innuendo, misunderstanding, mistaken identity, farce, and occasional slapstick.
-In addition, there were sight gags generated by outrageous costumes which the characters were sometimes required to wear for store promotions, and gaudy store displays sometimes featuring malfunctioning robotic mannequins.
+In addition, there were sight gags generated by outrageous costumes which the characters were sometimes required to wear for store promotions, and gaudy store displays featuring malfunctioning robotic mannequins.
 The show is remembered for its prolific use of double entendres.
-Alongside the comedy, some episodes also conducted specialised dance routines which were choreographed either to be natural or sometimes comedic in effect.